The (Actual) Final Countdown Part 2

 Its a masterpiece.
 An absolute fucking masterpiece.
 I’ll try and explain why without squealing with glee.

-The lyrics worn you that you ‘can check out any time you like, but you can never leave’.
+The lyrics warn you that you ‘can check out any time you like, but you can never leave’.

 But let me ask you